Emp5r0R/Secure-The-Throne/content/posts/1744186617357-Authority-Walkthrough(Hack-The-Box)/index.md

 ![Pasted image 20250226164410.png](https://github.com/Emp5r0R/Db_of-pics/blob/main/Pasted%20image%2020250226164410.png?raw=true)
 - I can exploit this by adding a computer and requesting a certificate for `upn:` `administrator`
 ### Abusing ESC1:
 - I have to enumerate for computers, The setting that allows a user to add a computer to the domain is the `ms-ds-machineaccountquota`
-	- The same we have done earlier in [[2.4-Support]]  box.
+- The same we have done earlier in {{< article link="/posts/1741895312886-support-walkthrough-htb/" showSummary=true compactSummary=true >}} box.
 I can enumerate for this using `netexec` using module `maq`
 ```bash
 netexec ldap authority.htb -u 'svc_ldap' -p 'lDaP_1n_th3_cle4r!' -M maq
 ```